Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Githyanki Warrior.md

 In ancient times, gith knights created special weapons to combat their mind flayer masters.

 These silver swords channel the force of the wielder's will, dealing psychic as well as physical damage.
 A githyanki can't become a knight until it masters the singular discipline needed to will such a blade into existence.
 A silver sword is equivalent to a [[5.
-Mechanics/Items/Greatsword.md|greatsword]], and takes on the properties of a [+3 greatsword](compendium/items/3-weapon.md) in the hands of its creator.
+Mechanics/Items/Greatsword.md|greatsword]], and takes on the properties of a [[5.
+Mechanics/Items/3 Weapon.md|+3 greatsword]] in the hands of its creator.

 In the eyes of the githyanki, each silver sword is a priceless relic and a work of art.
 Githyanki knights will hunt down and destroy any non-githyanki that dares to carry or wield a silver sword, reclaiming it for their people.